 • Habit―certain situations can trigger you to think about smoking, like seeing your friends who smoke, or having a cup of coffee.

 Knowing when and why you smoke can help you prepare for withdrawals, anticipate cravings and avoid known triggers.

 Making a quitting plan involves looking at all of the different ways to quit that are available, and working out which strategy, or which combination of strategies could be best for you.
 Quitline counsellors are able to help you through this process.

 You don’t have to go it alone.
 And in fact, your chances of quitting successfully are doubled when you reach out to a support service like Quitline.
 You might also like to speak with your family and friends about your decision and how they can help, as well as your GP and pharmacist.

 Cancer Council SA works to reduce smoking and smoking-related cancer in the community.
-Recent achievements include the successful implementation of a smoking ban in alfresco dining areas, smoke free zones around playgrounds and public transport stops, plain packaging and ongoing tax increases.
+Recent achievements include successfully advocating for the implementation of a smoking ban in alfresco dining areas, smoke free zones around playgrounds and public transport stops in South Australia and supporting the implementation of plain packaging and ongoing tax increases nationally.